 What should I look for in a PCP?

 Decide if you want your health care provider to be a woman or a man, or if it doesn’t matter.
 You should feel comfortable with your PCP, since it’s important to share personal information and any health problems with him/her.
 You’ll need to find a health care provider who will listen to your concerns and answer your questions, and takes the time to explain things clearly to you.
 It’s a good idea to try to find a health care provider who has an office near where you live or go to school.

 What if I’ve turned 13 and I want a provider that sees teenagers?

 You should ask your provider if he/she sees teenagers or if there’s another provider in the office who does.
 There may be special clinic hours for teens to be seen in the office.
 Talk with your provider about how to let your parents know about your health care needs.

 How do I find the names of health care providers?

 You should first make a list of names of health care providers.
 You can do this by asking your parents, friends, and relatives for the names of health care providers that they go to and like.
 Make sure that the person has gone to that health care provider more than once.

 There are other ways to find a provider.
 You can check the “Doctor Finder” service of the Web Site of the American Medical Association, at ama-assn.org.
 You can call a doctor referral service at a hospital or a local medical society, or your insurance company will have a list of providers they cover.

 What if I belong to a health plan?

 If you belong to a health plan, your choice of health care providers may be limited to providers that are part of the plan.
 Sometimes you can choose to see any provider.
 You should check the plan’s list of health care providers by either checking your health plan’s website or by calling your health plan (phone number and website should be on your health plan card).
-Ask friends or relatives who have the same plan as you for names of their health care providers that they like.
+Ask friends or relatives who have the same plan as you for names of health care providers that they like.